Codealize/Codealize/README.md

 - 🍎 I have a big interest in Apple's iPhones and iPods.
 - 🤖 Everyone's opinions should be respected, no hate to Android or Google!
 Since I've been using Apple for 10 years or so, I still think Android is pretty cool with their customization!
 Big ups to Google AND Apple for doing a good job on their products!
 - 💻 & 🖥 I really like using computers and laptops, they are really fun to use and spark my creativity.
 I've also used a Mac before, but I've been using Windows for about 9 years.
 Never owned a Mac, but I've used them before!!! ;)
+- 🚘 I also have a huge soft spot for cars, especially Hotwheels and Matchbox cars.
+I have a collection of over or about 3,000 Hotwheels over the course of 10 years, huge Hotwheels collector!!!🤯